 Your dissertation is not the same as a regular essay.
 It’s pretty impossible to write it all the night before and still pull a 2.1 out of the bag.
 It’s also really tempting to read “just one more little article” but it’s the writing that you should now be focusing on.
 So set deadlines for yourself.
 Personally, I like to make my deadlines coincide with social events or little treats.
 This way I get a reward for all my hard work, as well as having something to motivate me.
 Nothing celebrates 1000 words like an episode of The Walking Dead.
 Rick’s slightly bloodied face is the light at the end of my proverbial tunnel.

 However, you must be realistic.
 There’s little point declaring that you will write 3000 words in 4 hours when we both know that you’re going to spent half that time looking up recipes for peanut butter chicken.
 It’s better to set smaller but realistic goals.
-This way you won’t be discouraged every time to fail to meet an unreasonable deadline.
+This way you won’t be discouraged every time you fail to meet an unreasonable deadline.
 Rather, you’ll feel great, like you’re making steady progress, and you won’t overdo it and get super stressed.
 Winner.

 2. Keep track